 In 2012, the firm opened an office in Beijing to be more accessible to our Chinese clients.
 The firm also opened an office in Farnham to serve clients based in the South East of England.

-The firm was originally founded by Friedrich Thalmann in the 1930s in Denzlingen, close to Freiburg.
+The firm was originally founded by Friedrich Thalmann in 1933 in Denzlingen, close to Freiburg.

 In the early 1960s the firm moved to a new office in the Stadtstraße in Freiburg and Hans Schmitt joined the firm as a patent attorney.
 Soon after Wolfgang Maucher joined the team, and lent his name to the firm.